wmakley/wmakley.github.io/_posts/2019-03-07-the-problem-with-service-objects-part-1.md

 Skip this post if you are familiar with the pitfalls of ActiveRecord.

-Almost any monolith eventually grows in complexity to the point where any given user interaction could affect numerous tables and have a large number of "side effects" on the application state, or really what I call **"desired ancillary effects"**.
+Almost any monolith eventually grows in complexity to the point where any given user interaction could affect numerous tables and have a large number of "side effects" on the application state, or really what I call **"desired effects"**.
+We wouldn't be writing these if we didn't want them!
 If you naively use ActiveRecord to handle all form submissions, using callbacks and "concerns" organically as needed, you eventually run into some well-known issues.

 ## Callbacks can create "order of operations" problems when dealing with multiple related models.